 It is the intent of these specifications to accommodate new technologies and equipment that will better facilitate the transportation of students with special needs.
-New technology and equipment is acceptable for use in specially equipped vehicles if:
+New technology and equipment are acceptable for use in specially equipped vehicles if:

-- A. It does not compromise the effectiveness or integrity of any major safety system.
-(Examples of safety systems include, but are not limited to, compartmentalization, the eight-lamp warning system, emergency exits and the approved color scheme.) - B. It does not diminish the safety of the bus interior. - C. It does not create additional risk to students who are boarding or exiting the bus or are in or near the school bus loading zone. - D. It does not require undue additional activity and/or responsibility for the driver. - E. It generally increases efficiency and/or safety of the bus, generally provides for a safer or more pleasant experience for the occupants and pedestrians in the vicinity of the bus and/or generally assists the driver and makes his/her many tasks easier to perform.
+- A. Items do not compromise the effectiveness or integrity of any major safety system.
+(Examples of safety systems include, but are not limited to, compartmentalization, the eight-lamp warning system, emergency exits and the approved color scheme.) - B. Items do not diminish the safety of the bus interior. - C. Items do not create additional risk to students who are boarding or exiting the bus or are in or near the school bus loading zone. - D. Items do not require undue additional activity and/or responsibility for the driver. - E. Items generally increase efficiency and/or safety of the bus, generally provide for a safer or more pleasant experience for the occupants and pedestrians in the vicinity of the bus and/or generally assist the driver and makes his/her many tasks easier to perform.